FelixRobb/the-sound-approach/README.md

 - cursor 20€ per month, or 16€ per month paid yearly
 - expo based on usage. no idea how much, depends on what is used ok
 - email smtp??? needed for auth. resend is 20 month forever. but sound approach probably already has email services that could be used

+## Mobile App

+- Located in the root directory
+- Built with React Native (Expo)
+- Uses Supabase for backend/auth

+## Web Companion App

+- Located in `the-sound-approach-web/`
+- Built with Next.js, Tailwind CSS, shadcn/ui
+- Uses Supabase for backend/auth (same as mobile app)
+- No offline/downloads, but features recordings and species data

+## Shared Code

+- If needed, shared types or utilities can be placed in a new `shared/` directory at the root.
+- Each project manages its own dependencies and configuration.

+---

+For setup instructions, see the respective README in each project folder.